Loading...

 The @plugin directive accepts either a package name or a local path.

-Check out 9 Tailwind CSS Plugins that you should know about in .
+Check out 9 Tailwind CSS Plugins to Know in for more options.

 • While it may seem that Tailwind’s utility classes are similar to inline styles, they’re more powerful.
 Tailwind utilities are responsive, customizable, and reusable, allowing for much cleaner and maintainable code.